blockbridge/blockbridge-kubernetes/README.md

 A default "general purpose" StorageClass called `blockbridge-gp` is created.
 This is the **default** StorageClass for dynamic provisioning of storage volumes.
 The general purpose StorageClass provisions using the default Blockbridge storage template configured in the Blockbridge controlplane.

-There are a variety of additional storage class configuration options available.
-Several example storage classes are shown in the `csi-storageclass.yaml`.
-Download, edit, and apply additional storage classes as needed.
+There are a variety of additional storage class configuration options available, including:

 Additional configuration options include: